nixargh/conserve/README.md

         <ul>2.
 Backup MBR.</ul>
         <ul>3.
 Backup files from LVM snapshot or from "live" fs.</ul>
         <ul>4.
 Backup files using rsync.</ul>
         <ul>5.
-Backup to SMB or NFS share.</ul>
+Backup to SMB(CIFS) or NFS share.</ul>
         <ul>6.
 Collect information useful on restore.</ul>
         <ul>7.
 Find out what to backup for bare metal restore.</ul>
         <ul>8.
 Send report by email.</ul>
 </li>
 <br>
-More information can be found here - http://conserve.magic-beans.org/
+More information can be found here - http://conserve.magic-beans.org/about